haskell-github-trust/.github/profile/README.md

 but in practice it seems like that’s too much trouble, because there are a lot of useful packages which are broken for want of simple updates.
 By collecting packages in this trust, we hope to encourage volunteer maintenance.

-## How to add packages to the Haskell GitHub Trust
+## How to add a package to the Haskell GitHub Trust

 1. Transfer GitHub ownership of the package repository to this organization, https://github.com/haskell-github-trust
 2. Add https://hackage.haskell.org/user/haskell_github_trust as a Hackage maintainer for the package.